 A general recommendation for the flu shot is to be vaccinated in mid to late October, to be covered throughout flu season.

 REST, DIET AND EXERCISE

 Use a saline nasal spray frequently to keep nasal membranes moisturized.
-I love adding one or two drops of melaleuca quinquenervia – a special form of tea tree oil to my favorite nasal spray.
+I love adding one or two drops of tea tree oil to my favorite nasal spray.

-Certain supplements may boost your immune system.
+Certain supplements have been used for a long time in folk medicine to boost the immune system.
 Consider adding elderberry, echinacea, garlic, and ginger.

 Clean frequently touched surfaces daily with a disinfectant cleaner.
 Those surfaces include countertops, doorknobs, light switches, cabinet handles, stair rails, even the steering wheel in your car!
 When cleaning with disinfectant be sure to let the cleaning solution sit for 10 minutes so it can do its job.
 This makes your job easier and more effective, no drying required!

-Here is where I have to get real and gross with you.
+Here is where I have to get real and a bit gross with you.
 Please hear me out.

 Wash towels and sheets more frequently and always in hot water!
 Don't allow family members to share toothpaste tubes - they are a fantastic way to share germs!

 It has always been a good idea to sneeze or cough into your elbow or your shoulder.

 Since this article was first written, the issue of wearing a mask in public has become an urgent one.
 Preventing those particles that can cause illness from traveling from one person to another is not only common courtesy, but it can also save a life.